Perturbative path-integral of string field and the $A_{\infty }$ structure of the BV master equation: Introduction

 This paper is organized as follows.
-In section 2, after giving a brief review of the BV formalism and its relation to the quantum $A_{\infty }$ structure, we show explicitly that the homological perturbation indeed performs the perturbative path-integral.
-This result would be known among experts except for incidental details.
+In section 2, we explain our settings and several important facts that we need later, in which the relation between Lagrangian's $A_{\infty }$ and $L_{\infty }$ is explained.
+In section 3, after presenting the relation between the BV master equation and the quantum $A_{\infty }$ structure, we show explicitly that the homological perturbation indeed performs the perturbative path-integral in terms of the BV-BRST cohomology.
+This result would be known, as mentioned at the end of section 6, except for incidental details.
 The quantum $A_{\infty }$ structure of effective theory and the classical limit are also discussed.
-In section 3, we translate the results based on the BV formalism into corresponding results based on the (quantum) $A_{\infty }$ structure.
-We show that when the original BV master action includes source terms, its effective theory must have a twisted $A_{\infty }$ structure.
-In section 4, we apply these results to string field theory.
-We (re-)derive effective theories with finite $\alpha '$, reduction of gauge degrees, string amplitudes, and gauge invariant quantities discussed in \cite{Masuda:2019rgv} in a simple way.
-In section 5, we conclude with summary and mentioning earlier works.
-In appendix, we explain two natural gradings of our $A_{\infty }$ structure and corresponding bases of the symplectic pairing in the BV formalism.
-In the rest of this section, we summarize basic facts of the perturbative path-integral and the relation between $A_{\infty }$ and $L_{\infty }$.
+In section 4, we translate the results based on the BV formalism into corresponding results based on the (quantum) $A_{\infty }$ structure.
+We show that when the original BV master action includes source terms, its effective theory must have a weak $A_{\infty }$ structure.
+In section 5, we apply these results to string field theory.
+We (re-)derive effective theories with finite $\alpha '$, reduction of gauge degrees, string amplitudes, and gauge invariant quantities discussed in \cite{Masuda:2019rgv} in a systematic way.
+In section 6, we conclude with summary and mentioning earlier works.
+In appendix, we explain the grading of our $A_{\infty }$ structure and a basis of the symplectic pairing in the BV formalism that makes manifest Lagrangian's homotopy algebraic structure.